eric-zhang1/database_project/README.txt

 ExtraQueries.txt contains the 3 extra SQL queries.
 AdvancedQueries.txt contains the 8 advanced SQL queries.
 Views.txt contains the 3 views for the database.
+Create.txt contains the SQL code to create each table of the database.